arguingbananas/faster-whisper-radio-transcriber/README.md

 ## Output

-- Transcriptions are printed to the console as they are generated.
+- Transcriptions are printed to the console as they are generated (unless `--no-transcript` is used).
 - If `[output_file]` is specified, the latest transcription chunk overwrites the file.
-- Extracted questions (if any) are printed to the console.
+- Extracted questions (if any) are printed to the console (unless `--no-questions` is used).

 ## License